Toruitas/thinkingcap/README.md

 5. (=) Since the replacement Bluefruits won't reach me until next week, proceeding to develop the server further with only Serial and OSC.
 6. (=) Idea.
 Since I have the potentiometer, maybe I can use that to control the brightness of the LED. https://www.instructables.com/id/Arduino-Potentiometer-Analog-Input-Tinkercad/ https://learn.adafruit.com/adafruit-neopixel-uberguide/arduino-library-use

+## Week ??
+(2019/12/16 - 2019/12/23)
+### Challenge: Finish the syncing of state between focus and unfocused && the EEG reader and Arduino
+1. (+) Bluefruit replacements arrive.
+Adafruit themselves now also have them in stock.
+Turns out, I didn't even need to pay $50 each... ah that's life.
+2. (+) Finalized User Override button functionality on Ard.
+    todo: image here.
+3. (+) Finalized state sharing between Arduino and Machine
+4. (+) Finalized EEG reader Concentration reading.
+Effectively, this means that now the EEG reader can control the Focused state on the Arduino - and thus all the lights etc. Server-side code is essentially done now.
+5. (+) First new IR sensor has arrived.
+This is the better of the two.

 How-to turn the Thinking Cap on:
 1. Turn the Muse on by pressing the Circular on/off button.